Search

 There is a list for people to sign up to at the back of the church.

-Generous Giving Advisor: It was good to welcome Rev Lindsay Yates last month and hear the inspiring story about generous giving from Indian Christians.
-Lindsay encouraged us to review our financial giving and to consider leaving a gift to church in our wills too.
-There is plenty of information about ways to give to St Mary’s at the back of church, or have a word with Tim Kidd who will be happy to talk you through the options.
+Supporting our church financially: There is plenty of information about ways to give to St Mary’s at the back of church, or have a word with Tim Kidd who will be happy to talk you through the options.

 Donate securely and safely: St Mary’s Chartham is registered with the Parish Giving Scheme which allows you to make donations securely and safely.